bitcoin-api/bitcoin-api-full-stack/README.md

 * **Open Source Developers** - you're the best!!!🤗💜

-## Sponsored Materials
+## Sponsored Content

-Promote your material right here in this "Sponsored Materials" section in this `README.md` file.
-More info on this in the [Sponsored Materials Info](#sponsored-materials-info) section below.
+Promote your material right here in this "Sponsored Content" section in this `README.md` file.
+More info on this in the [Sponsored Content Info](#sponsored-content-info) section below.

 ## Video Demo of Exchange and Game Technology